Hmerac/IstioWeightedRouting/Readme.md

 - **1 Destination Rule**: wr
 - **1 Ingress Gateway**: wr-gateway

 I'd like to point out that Istio also supports weighted routing between two different services.
-But this is not the case in this presentation.
+But this is not the case here.

 ## Setup
-This step includes my environment to implement the solution.
+This step includes the environment to implement the solution.
 ### Environment
 - Windows 10 Host
 - Ubuntu 18.04 LTS Guest running on Oracle VMBox with